PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:52:30
+Last updated: 2024-04-02 19:53:04
-Random Quote: My best friend is the one who brings out the best in me. - Henry Ford
+Random Quote: Without passion man is a mere latent force and possibility, like the flint which awaits the shock of the iron before it can give forth its spark. - Henri-Frédéric Amiel